PowerMops/powermops-site/src/routes/pmops/Classes-3.md

 `drop: loadFile`

-Drop: automatically ensures that topFile is closed, but if you need to see the &lsquo;close&rsquo; return code you will want to issue close: topfile before drop: loadfile.
+Drop: automatically ensures that topFile is closed, but if you need to see the 'close' return code you will want to issue close: topfile before drop: loadfile.

-The Clear: method in FileList closes and removes any currently allocated files in the list, and is called by Mops\'s default Abort routine.
+The Clear: method in FileList closes and removes any currently allocated files in the list, and is called by Mops's default Abort routine.

 There is a word, LOADTOP, which will open topfile, then invoke the Mops interpreter to interpret from that file rather than the keyboard, then